Best Scan Tools for DIY Tuners

 Specialized Scan Tools for Performance Tuning

-Price: $300-400 (plus credits) Coverage: GM, Ford, Chrysler performance
+Coverage: GM, Ford, Chrysler performance

 Credit System: Each vehicle requires credits ($50-100) for licensing, but provides unlimited tuning once purchased.
+Pro Feature Set is now standard with MPVI3 so you can use pro features straight out of the box, including standalone data logging and compatibility with the PROLINK+ cable.

-SCT X4 Power Flash
+SCT X4 Power Flash: Pre-Loaded Performance

-Price: $400-500 Coverage: Ford, GM, Chrysler
+Coverage: Ford, GM, Chrysler

-• Pre-loaded performance tunes
+• Pre-loaded performance tunes for popular applications

 • Custom tuning via SCT software